 Line picking algorithms

 1. For an Editable line using a Line pick.
-The algorithm settings are entered on the Line Pick page of the EV File Properties dialog box.
+The algorithm settings are entered under Single beam on the Lines and Surfaces page of the EV File Properties dialog box.
 See Line picking and bottom detection for further information.

 - or -